DavidBugger/student-verification-system-using-ai/readme.md

 ---

-Replace `[Your Name](https://github.com/your-username)` with your actual name and GitHub profile link.
+Replace `DavidBugger(https://github.com/DavidBugger)` with your actual name and GitHub profile link.

 Make sure to adapt the file structure section to match the actual structure of your project.